ProxMaP: Proximal Occupancy Map Prediction for Efficient Indoor Robot Navigation: Experiments Results

-We compare the proposed occupancy map inpainting methods \textit{UNet-GAN} and \textit{UNet-Pred} with MSE, due to its higher prediction accuracy, against an navigation approach relying solely on the occupancy map generated by $Cam_{Cent}$, refereed to as \textit{Normal}.
-Additionally, we compare these methods against the ground truth approach used in data collection i.e. when $Cam_{Left}$ and $Cam_{Right}$ provides additional information about the scene.
-As the metric we use a modified form of SPL, \emph{Success weighted by (normalized inverse) Path Length}\cite{anderson2018evaluation}, calling it \emph{Success weighted by (normalized inverse) Path Duration} (SPD).
-We define it as

-where, $N$ is the number of test episode, $S_i$ a binary variable indicating success in the $i^{th}$ episode, $l_i$ is the traversal time on the shortest path between the source and destination and $p_i$ is the measured traversal time by the robot in this episode.
-In our case, $S_i$ is 1 only when the robot is within one cell away, number of total steps don't exceed $S_{max}$, and the simulator doesn't run into error during simulation. $l_i$ is found by running simulation on the global map generated using the reachable positions at the start of the simulations.
-This map doesn't depend on sensing and thus isn't updated during an episode. $l_i$ is calculated as the time taken for traversal by the robot in each simulation.
-A higher value of SPD indicates higher success rate and the $p_i$ being closer to $l_i$, thus a method with higher SPD is preferred over others.
+To measure the navigation efficiency in terms of time, we use \emph{Success weighted by (normalized inverse) Completion Time}~\cite{yokoyama2021success} as the metric, which is defined as $SCT = \frac{1}{N} \sum_{i=1}^N S_i \frac{l_i}{max(p_i, l_i)}$ where, $N$ is the number of test episodes, $S_i$ a binary variable indicating success in the $i^{th}$ episode, $l_i$ is the traversal time on the shortest path between the source and destination, and $p_i$ is the measured traversal time by the robot in this episode.
+In our case, $S_i$ is 1 only when the robot is within one cell away, the number of total steps does not exceed $S_{max}$, and the simulator does not run into an error during simulation.
+Here, $l_i$ is found using simulation on the map generated using all the reachable positions in the environment.
+This map does not depend on sensing and thus is not updated during an episode.
+Here, $p_i$ is calculated as the time taken for traversal by the robot.
+A higher value of SCT is preferred, as it indicates a higher success rate and smaller difference in $p_i$ and $l_i$.

-Table~\ref{tab:nav_metrics} summarizes our findings for the navigation experiments in $N=100$ episodes. \textit{UNet-GAN} provides a relative improvement in SPD of $2.97\%$.
-It also has a higher success rate compared to other augmentation method. \textit{UNet-Pred}, on the other hand, is slightly worse than \textit{Normal}, suggesting that training as a prediction task may not help in learning the shape priors well.
-While the ground truth approach is much higher than other methods, the advantage over \textit{Normal} is due to being able to capture more area with extra cameras, which would require either adding more cameras to the robot, or would cause delay due caused by capturing extra images.
-It is better compared to learning methods due to lesser speed in the predicted, but not yet observed areas.
-Allowing the robot to move thorough the inapinted areas with the same speed as the directly observed areas results in an SPD of 0.621 for \textit{UNet-GAN}.